dart-lang/site-www/src/tools/pub/pubspec.md

     path: path/to/image/in/package.png
 ```

-Supported file types include : `png`, `jpg`, `gif`, `webp`.
+Supported file types include: `png`, `jpg`, `gif`, and `webp`.
 Both static and animated files are supported.
 The screenshots shown on the pub.dev site
 will all be `webp` images generated from the original image.

 The first screenshot in the list will be used for a thumbnail.
 Thumbnails will always be static.
-In case the original image is animated the first frame will be used for the thumbnail.
-Pub.dev generates square thumbnails, so, for the first screenshot, we recommend a 1:1 aspect ratio.
-If the ratio is not 1:1, the image will be resized to fit in a square, but keeping the original aspect ratio.
+In case the original image is animated,
+the first frame will be used for the thumbnail.
+Pub.dev generates square thumbnails, so,
+for the first screenshot,
+we recommend a 1:1 aspect ratio.
+If the ratio is not 1:1,
+the image will be resized to fit in a square,
+but keeping the original aspect ratio.

 The maximum allowed image file size is 4MB.